The Important Things Your Divorce Will Teach You

 You feel like you’re nothing but a disappointment to your family members and friends.

 You’ve always been told that hard work equals success.
 This is a trap many divorced people fall into.
-But for every Facebook there is a MySpace or Friendster--successful for a while, but just not able to survive.
-For every athlete that won an Olympic medal, there are hundreds of those that trained just as hard--or harder--but came away empty handed.
+But for every Facebook, there is a MySpace or Friendster--successful for a while, but just not able to survive.
+For every athlete that won an Olympic medal, there are hundreds of those that trained just as hard--or harder--but came away empty-handed.

-Your marriage may have failed, but eventually you realize that not succeeding doesn’t make you a failure.
+Your marriage may have failed, but eventually, you realize that not succeeding doesn’t make you a failure.
 You tried.
 You took a chance on love and marriage.

 You didn’t run away at the first sign of trouble.
-Your relationship didn’t last or turn out like you hoped, but you still took that leap of faith, you still tried to make it work.
+Your relationship didn’t last or turn out as you hoped, but you still took that leap of faith, you still tried to make it work.

 You realize that it’s what you do with that failure that matters.
 Your divorce is only a failure if you learn nothing from it and keep doing the same things.

 You shouldn’t be living your life on a pass/fail basis.
-You aren’t the first person to go through divorce and you won’t be the last.
+You aren’t the first person to go through a divorce and you won’t be the last.

 You can’t change your past, but you can change what you do in the future.

-Your life isn’t under your control.
+Your life isn’t under your control

-You had a plan: Graduate high school and then go to college.
+You had a plan: graduate high school and then go to college.
 Find employment and a long term relationship.
 Then marriage and parenthood.
 Life was a straight line, logically moving from one thing to the next.

 But then that whole plan fell apart.
 Things seemed out of your control.

 One of the hardest and most valuable lessons your divorce taught you is that your life isn’t under your control.
-Even if you followed what you thought were the “right” instructions, you soon grasped that there really are no instructions.
+Even if you followed what you thought were the “right” instructions, you soon grasped that there are no instructions.

 After your divorce, you discovered that life may not always give you the choices you hope for, but you can always choose how you react to those things that life throws at you.
-You do have control over whether you chose happiness over bitterness, anger and despair.
+You do have control over whether you chose happiness over bitterness, anger, and despair.

-It’s easy to be judgemental of other people’s relationships, until it’s you.
+It’s easy to be judgemental of other people’s relationships until it’s you

 You criticized your co-worker for putting up with an unfaithful spouse.
 You rolled your eyes whenever you overheard your neighbors arguing with each other.